Love and loyalty are powerful ties, but even the strongest fetters can be broken.

 “My son is still but a boy,” he spat, though Loki was fast approaching adulthood, “and he has little understanding of contracts.
 This was but a poorly tendered contract, my friends—surely you can propose more acceptable compensation that my dear son will very gladly pay.”

 Odin’s lips split open in a terrifying grin, which he directed towards Loki.
 He squeezed Loki’s neck hard enough to make him grimace and breathed hotly in his ear.

 “No tricks here, boy.
 We rely on the dwarves and their skills, so we cannot afford to squander their goodwill.
 If you ever do this again, I will cut off your head and present it to them myself.”

 Their rage muted by the opportunity to resolve their grievance, the dwarves spoke quietly to one another while the Aesir whispered and stared.
 After a few unsettling minutes, the dwarves turned back to Odin, and Eitri spoke calmly.
 “We have decided, Grey Wolf, that we would like to stitch closed the lips of Loki Laufeyjarson so that he may learn to think before he speaks.”

 Odin’s booming, mirthful laughter filled the great hall.
 “A most wise and just price, my friends!
 This shall be done.”

-Black Wolf: The Binding of Loki will be published by Renaissance Press, Ottawa.
+Black Wolf: The Binding of Loki will be published by Renaissance Press, Ottawa, in fall 2018.